openSUSE/news-o-o/_posts/2010-11-20-opensuse-weekly-news-issue-150.markdown

-"Sometimes even experienced developers can be a bit overwhelmed by Linuxâ€™s extensive development capabilities.
-Sit back and soak up these tips to become a smarter and more productive Linux developer overnightâ€¦ (...)"
+"Sometimes even experienced developers can be a bit overwhelmed by Linux’s extensive development capabilities.
+Sit back and soak up these tips to become a smarter and more productive Linux developer overnight… (...)"